open-feature/spec/specification/sections/01-flag-evaluation.md

 #### Requirement 1.6.1

-> The API **MUST** define a `shutdown` function which, when called, must call the respective `shutdown` function on the active provider.
+> The API **MUST** define a mechanism to propagate a shutdown request to active providers.

-The precise name of this function is not prescribed by this specification, but should be defined be the SDK.
+The global API object might expose a `shutdown` function, which will call the respective `shutdown` function on the registered providers.
-Relevant language idioms should be considered when choosing the name for this function, in accordance with the resource-disposal semantics of the language in question.
+Alternatively, implementations might leverage language idioms such as auto-disposable interfaces or some means of cancellation signal propagation to allow for graceful shutdown.

 see: [`shutdown`](./02-providers.md#25-shutdown)